Sadja18/mitre_docs_ref/Techniques/Techniques.md

 Adversaries may abuse task scheduling functionality to facilitate initial or recurring execution of malicious code.

-Adversaries may use task scheduling to execute programs at system startup or on a scheduled basis for persistence.

 ---

 ## <ins>Command And Scripting Interpreter</ins>